The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 We had dinner at Café Mika in Reykholt

 By now it was 7:30 pm - dinner time.
-We had dinner at Café Mika in Reykholt, which is a geothermal village in the vicinity of Faxi waterfall.
-At Café Mika the owners sell hand-made praline.
-There we had a lovely dinner with praline (chocolate) for dessert.
+We had dinner at Café Mika in Reykholt, a geothermal village near Faxi waterfall.
+At Café Mika, the owners sell handmade pralines.

-In my photo are the two tourists from Alaska, Ólafur our guide and co-founder of Floating Tours, one of the owners of Café Mika, and our other guide, Attila.
+In my photo are the two tourists from Alaska, Ólafur, our guide and co-founder of Floating Tours, one of the owners of Café Mika, and our other guide, Attila.
 Lovely people.

 The Secret lagoon S-Iceland

-The Secret lagoon
+The Secret Lagoon

-After dinner we went to the Secret Lagoon at Flúðir for the floating part of the tour, the part I had been looking so much forward to.
+After dinner, we went to the Secret Lagoon at Flúðir for the floating part of the tour, the part I had been looking forward to so much.
 And I must say that it exceeded my expectations.
-The estimated time for entering into the lagoon was at 10 pm as by then only floating was allowed in the lagoon.

 Hot spring rye bread at the Secret Lagoon

-The hot spring rye bread which had been cooking for 24 hours in a hot spring
+The hot spring rye bread, which had been cooking for 24 hours in a hot spring

 We got to taste the bread for supper after the floating experience.

-There are underwater speakers in the lagoon and the popular Icelandic band Sigurrós played soft, relaxing music.
+There are underwater speakers in the lagoon, and the popular Icelandic band Sigurrós played soft, relaxing music.
 I can tell you that this experience was heavenly.

 Regína in the Secret Lagoon